-According to a recent report by the Copernicus Climate Change Service, the summer of 2023 was the hottest summer on record, with global temperatures soaring past the previous records set in the summer of 2019.
+According to a recent report by the Copernicus Climate Change Service, the summer of 2023 was the hottest summer on record, with many experts saying that the summer of 2024 will also be one of the hottest on record in recent years.
+According to some, the heatwaves could even last well into September and into the fall season.

-As the earth becomes hotter and hotter, many people are wondering how to beat the heat and stay cool during these sweltering months.
+As summer temperatures continue to rise, and as the earth becomes hotter and hotter, many people are wondering how to beat the heat and stay cool during these sweltering months.
 And no one is wondering about this more than meeting and event planners.

 [Reated: Are Net-Zero Carbon Events the Future?]